-My research lies at the intersection of International Relations and Comparative Politics with a particular focus on the political economy of natural resources.
+My research lies at the intersection of International Relations and Comparative Politics.

-My research interests are Energy Revenues, Transparency, International Organizations, Political Economy of Natural Resources, Corruption, Energy Geopolitics, the Caspian Region, and Turkey.
+My research interests are Political Economy of Natural Resources, Transparency, Corruption, Energy Geopolitics, the Caspian Region, and Turkey.

 I teach the following modules at UWTSD: World Politics, Contemporary Issues in Comparative Politics, International Political Economy, Political Economy of Natural Resources, Global Environmental Politics, Modern Middle East, Introduction to Microeconomics, and Introduction to Macroeconomics.